 Inclusion Criteria:

-PRIOR TO STEP 1 REGISTRATION INCLUSION CRITERIA
+PRIOR TO STEP 1 REGISTRATION - ALL PATIENTS

-• Pathologically (histologically or cytologically) confirmed diagnosis of epithelioid or biphasic malignant pleural mesothelioma (MPM) within 90 days prior to Step 1 Registration
+• Pathologically (histologically or cytologically) confirmed diagnosis of epithelioid or biphasic malignant pleural mesothelioma (MPM)

-• MPM is amenable to resection by P/D as determined by a thoracic surgeon within 42 days prior to Step 1 Registration
+• MPM is amenable to resection by P/D as determined by a thoracic surgeon

 • History/physical examination within 42 days prior to Step 1 Registration

-• Karnofsky performance status >= 80 within 42 days prior to Step 1 Registration
+• Eastern Cooperative Oncology Group (ECOG) Performance Status 0-1 within 42 days prior to Step 1 Registration

-• Serum total bilirubin =< 1.5 X upper limit of normal (ULN) (within 30 days prior to Step 1 Registration)
+• Serum total bilirubin ≤ 1.5 X ULN (upper limit of normal);

-• Aspartate aminotransferase (AST) (serum glutamic-oxaloacetic transaminase [SGOT]) and alanine aminotransferase (ALT) (serum glutamate pyruvate transaminase [SGPT]) =< 3.0 X ULN (within 30 days prior to Step 1 Registration)
+• Aspartate transferase (AST) (serum glutamic-oxaloacetic transaminase (SGOT)) and alanine transaminase (ALT) (serum glutamic-oxaloacetic transaminase (SGPT)) ≤ 3.0 X ULN;

-• Negative serum pregnancy test within 14 days of Step 1 Registration for pre-menopausal women of childbearing potential
+• Negative serum pregnancy test within 14 days of Step 1 Registration for women of childbearing potential

 • The patient or a legally authorized representative must provide study-specific informed consent prior to study entry

-• Karnofsky performance status >= 70 within 30 days prior to Step 2 Randomization
+• ECOG Performance Status 0-1 within 30 days prior to Step 2 Randomization

 • History/physical examination within 30 days prior to Step 2 Randomization